gholste/academic-kickstart/content/publication/holste-cxr-lt-2023/index.md

 abstract: "Many real-world image recognition problems, such as diagnostic medical imaging exams, are \"long-tailed\" – there are a few common findings followed by many more relatively rare conditions.
 In chest radiography, diagnosis is both a long-tailed and multi-label problem, as patients often present with multiple findings simultaneously.
 While researchers have begun to study the problem of long-tailed learning in medical image recognition, few have studied the interaction of label imbalance and label co-occurrence posed by long-tailed, multi-label disease classification.
 To engage with the research community on this emerging topic, we conducted an open challenge, CXR-LT, on long-tailed, multi-label thorax disease classification from chest X-rays (CXRs).
 We publicly release a large-scale benchmark dataset of over 350,000 CXRs, each labeled with at least one of 26 clinical findings following a long-tailed distribution.
 We synthesize common themes of top-performing solutions, providing practical recommendations for long-tailed, multi-label medical image classification.
 Finally, we use these insights to propose a path forward involving vision-language foundation models for few- and zero-shot disease classification."

 # Summary.
 An optional shortened abstract.
-summary: <b style="font-size:120%;color:#3C94B5">arXiv preprint</b><br> Overview of the CXR-LT challenge on long-tailed, multi-label disease classification from chest X-ray.
+summary: <b style="font-size:120%;color:#3C94B5">Medical Image Analysis</b><br> Overview of the CXR-LT challenge on long-tailed, multi-label disease classification from chest X-ray.

 tags:
 - Source Themes